 Classic Italian Pignoli Cookies Recipe – soft, chewy almond flavored centers with a crispy, crunchy exterior that’s covered in golden, toasted pine nuts.
-Super quick and easy to make!
+Quick and easy to make in less than 30 minutes with only 5 ingredients!

 Pignoli Cookies (Amaretti con Pignoli) are an Italian classic.
-A standard at any Italian bakery, they’re a simple, fragrant cookie made of almond paste, sugar, and egg whites.
-They have an intense almond flavor with moist, chewy centers and crisp exteriors studded with pine nuts.
+(Pignoli means “pine nuts” in Italian.)
+Originating from Sicily and a standard at any Italian bakery, they’re a simple, fragrant cookie made of almond paste, sugar, and egg whites.
+They have an intense almond flavor with moist, chewy centers and crisp exteriors (similar to macaroons) studded with pine nuts.

 - Addictive, fragrant almond flavor

-- Unique flavor and texture – moist and chewy plus crispy and crunchy
+- Unique texture – moist and chewy plus crispy and crunchy

-- So quick and easy - just 1 minute in the food processor and the dough is done
+- Quick and easy - just 1 minute in the food processor and the dough is done

 - No cooling or resting time for the dough

-- Almond paste – be sure to use almond paste and not marzipan.
+- Almond paste – be sure to use almond paste and not marzipan or almond cake and pastry filling.
+You can use homemade almond paste or a store-bought brand like Solo or Odense.
 I’ve included variations below, including one for marzipan, if you can’t find almond paste.
-You can use homemade almond paste or a store bought brand like Solo or Odense.

 - Sugar – granulated white sugar